SEO 2 Best Practices: Finding Images/Choosing Free Photos

 Orange merry-go-round spinning so fast you only see a light circle at night.

-Back when I just started the SEO 2 blog I used images only as a nice to have addition.
+Back when I just started the SEO 2 blog in 2007 I used images only as a nice to have addition.
 Why?

 I wrote and published a lot while there weren’t many free (to use) photos back then.